wavesplatform/docs.wavesplatform/docs/en/ride/v5/structures/script-actions/reissue.md

 # Reissue

+:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
+[Go to Mainnet version](/en/ride/structures/script-actions/reissue)

 `Reissue` is a structure that sets the parameters of the token reissue.
 The token reissue is performed only if the structure is included in the [callable function result](/en/ride/v5/functions/callable-function#invocation-result-2).

 The token reissue is only available for an asset that is issued by a dApp account.